Demographics of Brazil: Census 1 August 2022

+Migration

+Summary

+The United Nations reported in the International Migration Stock that 64 countries had significant emigration or immigration with Brazil in 2020.
+The Migration Policy Institute defines significant migration if 1,000+ people are in the emigration or/and migration group.
+Venezuela, Haiti, Portugal, Bolivia, and Uruguay have the most positive net migration, while the United States, Japan, Spain, Italy, and France have the most negative net migration.

 Immigration

 Immigration has been a very important demographic factor in the formation, structure and history of the population in Brazil, influencing culture, economy, education, racial issues, etc. Brazil has received the third largest number of immigrants in the Western Hemisphere.

 Brazil's structure, legislation and settlement policies for arriving immigrants were much less organized than in Canada and the United States at the time.
 Nevertheless, an Immigrant Inn (Hospedaria dos Imigrantes) was built in 1886 in São Paulo, and quick admittance and recording routines for the throngs of immigrants arriving by ship at the seaports of Vitória, Rio de Janeiro, Santos, Paranaguá, Florianópolis and Porto Alegre were established.
 The São Paulo State alone processed more than 2.5 million immigrants in its almost 100 years of continuous operation.
 People of more than 70 different nationalities were recorded.

 Following the trend of several other countries in the Americas, which encouraged immigration from many countries, Brazil quickly became a melting pot of races and nationalities, but being peculiar in the sense of having the highest degree of intermarriage in the world.
 Immigrants found a strong social and cultural tolerance toward inter-racial marriage, including large numbers of Mulattoes (European and African), Caboclos (Indian and European) and mixed European, African and Indian people, though it was not accompanied by an entire lack of racism.
 Correspondingly, the same mentality reflected in low psychological and social barriers regarding intermarriage between Europeans, Middle Easterners and Asians of several origins, as well as between people of different religions.